 Our industry standard lenses are made of lightweight CR39 and polycarbonate plastic.
 Our quality lenses come in six different refractory indexes.
 See our Lenses and Coating page for more information.

 Typically, 60% of the lens height is reserved for distance vision and 40% for reading.
-If that’s not what you want, just let us know in the Add extra information box while entering your prescription and we will customize your multifocal lenses.

 We use quality industry Flat Top 28 for all bifocals.